 Anyone working in cybersecurity circles is becoming accustomed to hearing the term “entropy-as-a-service.”
 But what do we really mean by “entropy,” and what is entropy-as-a-service all about?

 Entropy refers to the “randomness” of the raw bytes collected by systems for use in algorithms that require random numbers.
-If a system lacks good entropy, it’s unable to encrypt data robustly, which can render it vulnerable to compromise.
+If a system lacks good entropy, it’s unable to robustly generate strong, secure keys, which can render it vulnerable to compromise.

 What is Entropy?

 Entropy is a scientific concept that’s typically associated with a state of disorder, randomness, or uncertainty.
 Entropy in cybersecurity is understood as the measure of the randomness or diversity of the binary numbers collected by an operating system or application for use in generating cryptographic keys.

 If a data set has comprehensive levels of entropy, no meaningful patterns may be found in it.
 On the other hand, low-entropy data sets allow for the possibility that future values (cryptographic keys) created from them could be predicted.

 As entropy grows – both in quality and quantity – the cryptographic keys generated from it become harder to guess or derive, and so the level of encryption improves.
 With that in mind, using a high-entropy source for generating cryptographic keys is critical in cybersecurity.

 We now know what entropy is, but why is entropy in cybersecurity even a concern?
 Why is high entropy a requirement for a secure cryptographic system?

 Well, pretty much any cryptographic system uses random numbers to generate its encryption and decryption keys.
 We take these random numbers from the so-called pseudorandom number generators, or PRNGs.